juergenschubert/docker-ubuntu-grafana-influxdb/README.md

-I was using a Docker file with Grafana and InfluxDB which is:
+I am using a Docker file with Grafana and InfluxDB which is:
 https://hub.docker.com/r/philhawthorne/docker-influxdb-grafana/
 You find how to start and how to use on his page